Arturo Umberto Illia: Homages

-The Arturo Umberto Illia House Museum located at 181 Avellaneda street in the downtown neighborhood of Cruz del Eje, in the Province of Córdoba, Argentina, was declared a National Historic Monument on 27 November 2001, by Law 25,533.
+The Arturo Umberto Illia House Museum located at 181 Avellaneda street in the downtown neighborhood of Cruz del Eje, in the province of Córdoba, Argentina, was declared a National Historic Monument on 27 November 2001, by Law 25,533.

-The House-Museum constitutes a unique and relevant heritage, which was established in the center of the town of Cruz del Eje and is the faithful reflection of its owner, Arturo Illia.
-The house itself is typical middle class, built and Art Deco style, with the balcony above the garage, three bedrooms, dining room, bathroom, kitchen and living room.
+The House-Museum constitutes a unique heritage.
+It was established in the center of the town of Cruz del Eje as a reflection of its owner, Arturo Illia.
+The house is characteristically middle class, built in the Art Deco style, with the balcony above the garage, three bedrooms, dining room, bathroom, kitchen and living room.